suptimusfika/suptimusfika/README.md

 Here are some of the key skills I'm developing in the field of Software Quality Assurance:

 - **Manual Testing:** Proficient in designing test cases, executing test scenarios, and defect reporting.
-- **Test Automation:** Familiar with test automation tools such as Selenium, JUnit, TestNG, Cucumber, Rest Assured or similar.
+- **Test Automation:** Familiar with test automation tools such as Selenium, JUnit, TestNG, Cucumber, Rest Assured, Cypress or similar.
 - **Bug Tracking:** Experience using bug tracking tools like Jira, Bugzilla, or similar.
 - **Test Plan and Strategy:** Knowledgeable in creating test plans and strategies to ensure comprehensive testing.